-Defining how it works, how price elasticity is calculated in B2B, data science techniques, and why it’s superior to a rules-based approach in delivering meaningful P&L impacts for complex B2B businesses.
+Defining how price optimization software works, how price elasticity is calculated in B2B, data science techniques, and why price optimization solutions are superior to a rules-based approach in delivering meaningful P&L impacts for complex B2B businesses.

 What is Price Optimization?